-The 9th Visual Art Academy (June 3 - 14, 2013) is an intensive visual arts program for students from grades 6–12.
-Our faculty of professional Alaskan visual artists will be teaching classes in: Animation, Cartooning, Ceramics, Computer Art, Costume and Fashion Design,á Digital Photography, Drawing and Design, Metalsmithing, Painting, Printmaking, Sculpture & 3D Design.
+The 15th Visual Art Academy will take place June 3 - 14, 2019 with an orientation on June 1st.
+It is an intensive visual arts program for students from grades 6–12.
+Our faculty of professional Alaskan visual artists will teach classes in Animation, Cartooning, Ceramics, Computer Art, Costume and Fashion Design, Digital Photography, Drawing and Design, Metalsmithing, Painting/Mixed Media, Printmaking, Sculpture & 3D Design.

-Students can participate as full-day students taking four classes per day or as half-day students taking two classes per day.
-Each class is 95 minutes, five days a week (Monday - Friday) for two weeks.
+Full-time students take four classes per day or as half-time students taking two classes per day.
+Each class is 105 minutes long, five days a week (Monday - Friday) for two weeks.

 An exciting course in experimental animation, stop-motion and 2D animation.